Why Keeping a track of reassignments in your domain is important?

 In 2011, Google acquired Motorola for $12.5 Billion.
 After taking over Motorola and its patent portfolio, Google launched multiple devices under Motorola’s brand name.
 Once Google had enough leverage over the market with their brand name and Motorola’s patent portfolio, Google sold off Motorola to Lenovo for $2.91 Billion, calling the deal a “Success”.

-Google wasn’t a big player in the smartphone market, but after acquiring patents from Motorola, they emerged as one of the strongest players with the launch of their first official smartphone ‘Google Pixel’ in 2016.
+Google wasn’t a big player in the smartphone market, but after acquiring patents from Motorola, it emerged as one of the strongest players with the launch of its first official smartphone ‘Google Pixel’ in 2016.

 Motorola’s acquisition in 2011 gave Google enough resources to launch its own smartphone in 2016.
-This acquisition might have served as an early indicator of an upcoming competition for other smartphone companies.
+This acquisition by Google might have served as an early indicator of an upcoming competition for other smartphone companies.

 Indicating upcoming threats is just one of the benefits of monitoring patent assignment and reassignment activity in your domain.
 There is more.